 2. Mistakes cannot be reversed due to blockchain

-Once you add a new data block to the system, even mistakes, if any, can not be reversed because blockchain transactions are irreversible.
+Once you add a new data block to the system, you cannot reverse anything, even mistakes, because blockchain transactions are irreversible.

 3. Risk of scams and frauds

 No doubt that blockchain makes digital assets safe and secure.
 However, since blockchain transactions are anonymous, it is a fertile opportunity for fraudsters and scammers to find ways to steal and launder money.
 Though it’s really difficult, it is possible.

 What Are the Two Factors Influencing the Value of Digital Assets?